briandrum/codes.forchagrin.com/_chapters/chapter-303-enforcement-impounding-and-penalty.md

     equipment from criminal liability for a violation of Ohio R.C.
 5577.01 to 5577.09.

-4. _(d)_ As used in this section, “engaged in the performance of official duties” includes driving a highway maintenance vehicle to and from the manufacturer or vehicle maintenance provider and transporting a highway maintenance vehicle, equipment, or materials to and from a work location.
+4. _(d)_ As used in this section, "engaged in the performance of official duties" includes driving a highway maintenance vehicle to and from the manufacturer or vehicle maintenance provider and transporting a highway maintenance vehicle, equipment, or materials to and from a work location.
 (ORC 4511.04)

-### 303.041   Emergency, public safety and coroner’s vehicles exempt
+### 303.041   Emergency, public safety and coroner's vehicles exempt

 1. _(a)_ Ohio R.C.
 4511.12, 4511.13, 4511.131, 4511.132, 4511.14, 4511.202,
 4511.21, 4511.211, 4511.22, 4511.23, 4511.25, 4511.26, 4511.27, 4511.28,